gozepolat/gozepolat.github.io/_tabs/research.md

 math: true
 ---

-# The Essence of Deep Learning: Succinctly Describing Complex Representations
+## The Essence of Deep Learning: Succinctly Describing Complex Representations

 Explaining complexity with simple equations has a certain elegance to it.
 For this reason, I have always been drawn to physics and pure mathematics.
-While working on my PhD as a computer engineer, my programming background and interests eventually led me to an interesting hypothesis:
+While working on my [Ph.D.](https://open.metu.edu.tr/handle/11511/104170) as a computer engineer, my programming background and interests eventually led me to an interesting hypothesis:

-   "Parameter efficiency is tied to parameter reuse.
+> "Parameter efficiency is tied to parameter reuse.
 All mainstream deep learning models reuse parameters directly or indirectly.
 Their computational graphs can be horizontally unrolled into a form where this can be shown explicitly.
 The unrolled size grows exponentially with depth.
 In this unrolled form, their expected level of parameter reuse (i.e. _expected spread_) can be quantified using a simple counting approach."

 ![figure3a_horizontal_unrolling.png]({{site.baseurl}}/assets/img/figure3a_horizontal_unrolling.png){: w="50%" h="50%"}